Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 \subsection{Evaporation of a filament-laden droplet}

 We now investigate the self-organization of filaments within an evaporating droplet.
-Fig.~\ref{fig:simulation_overview} visualizes a filament-filled droplet drying on a substrate under reaction-limited and diffusion-limited evaporation regimes.
-We initialize non-overlapping straight filaments, randomly positioned and oriented within the droplet volume (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}a} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}e}).
-During evaporation, filaments are first gradually advected toward the contact line (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}b} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}f}).
+Fig.~\ref{fig:simulation_overview} visualizes \revisedtext{the dynamic evolution of} a filament-filled droplet drying on a substrate under reaction-limited and diffusion-limited evaporation regimes.
+We initialize non-overlapping straight filaments, randomly positioned and oriented within the droplet volume (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}a} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}e}). \revisedtext{ We note that filament flexibility is fully incorporated into our model, and the filaments are initialized in straight configurations to approximate their equilibrium state in a good solvent.
+Starting from straight filaments also allows us to isolate and systematically analyze the underlying deposition mechanisms without introducing additional variability arising from arbitrary initial curvature. } During evaporation, filaments are first gradually advected toward the contact line (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}b} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}f}).
 Bending arises primarily from solvation forces at the interface, which cause free chain segments to align with the local curvature of the droplet surface.
 Additional shape changes result from interparticle interactions and adhesion between deposited segments and the substrate.
-In this stage, filament segments with sufficient substrate friction overcome solvation forces and remain deposited, while unconstrained segments are carried inward by the receding interface (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}c} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}g}).
-Near the contact line, filaments are effectively immobilized by friction between the filament and the substrate.
-Away from the contact line, if one end of a filament is fixed, interparticle forces transmit this constraint along the chain, promoting radial alignment.
-The filaments finally settle onto the substrate (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}d} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}h})~\cite{Park2024}, leading to a coffee-ring pattern in the diffusion-limited regime ($K\approx0$) and a homogeneous deposit in the reaction-limited regime ($K=10$).
+In this stage, filament segments with sufficient substrate friction overcome solvation forces and remain deposited, while unconstrained segments are carried inward by the receding interface (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}c} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}g}). \revisedtext{Filament segments near the contact line get effectively immobilized by friction with the substrate.
+When one end of a filament is anchored at the contact line, the resulting mechanical constraint is transmitted along the chain via interparticle interactions, influencing segments farther from the contact line and promoting alignment along the inward radial direction towards the droplet center.} The filaments finally settle onto the substrate (Fig.~\hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}d} and \hyperref[fig:simulation_overview]{\ref*{fig:simulation_overview}h})~\cite{Park2024}, leading to a coffee-ring pattern in the diffusion-limited regime ($K\approx0$) and a homogeneous deposit in the reaction-limited regime ($K=10$).